vsbabu/vsbabu.org/content/video_conf_port.md

 Done!

-After that, whenever you change the effect in WebCamoid, it will be automaticlly applied.
+After that, whenever you change the effect in WebCamoid, it will be automatically applied.

 Like below :)
 ![pixelate](02.png)